code-423n4/docs/awarding/fairness-and-validity/README.md

 - Wardens should be able to have clear rule expectations of contests they contribute to—as clear as possible within the constraints.
 - Judges should be impartial and free to act independently to do what they see best in a given contest within the guidelines they are provided.

+# Good citizenship is a requirement for compensation

+In order to be eligible for awards, competitors must contribute more value than they take.
+This is measured by impact rather than intent.

+Contributing value to sponsors by helping secure their code must always be the central concern.
+Attempts that have the impact of gaming the system or circumventing rules will be interpreted as breaking the rules.

+Judges have the right to deem a warden ineligible for awards based on behavior and net quality/accuracy of submissions.
+This includes interactions with judges, staff, sponsors, and other wardens.
+Multiple violations or egregious abuses may also result in additional consequences, including account suspension or bans.

+In order to ensure fairness and objectivity, a judge who makes the determination that a warden is deserving of consequences under the Good Citizen Rule will need “+1s” from two other judges.
+Staff will consider and validate each discipline recommendation based on the evidence presented by judges.

 # Role of hired staff (Code4 Corporation)

 The role of staff is regulatory, supportive, and administrative: